radius-project/design-notes/architecture/2023-06-arch-vnext.md

 Currently, UCP lacks resource change notification feature.
-The notification feature is critical to informing each RP about changes in foreign resources—like ARM’s Azure Resource Notifications and Kubernetes' resource informer.
+The notification feature is critical to informing each RP about changes in foreign resources—like ARM's Azure Resource Notifications and Kubernetes' resource informer.
 In the current Radius implementation, each RP requires the change (even though it will be part of armrpc package) for publishing and subscribing to the notification messages.
 Beyond notification features, this approach is